ibnuda/fpmortals/manuscript/complete.md

     implicit def materialize[T, R]: Aux[T, R] = macro ...
   }
 ~~~~~~~~

-Many of the types in Shapeless have a type member (`Repr`) and an `.Aux` type
-alias on their companion that makes the second type visible.
-This allows us to
-request the `Generic[Foo]` for a type `Foo` without having to provide the
-generic representation, which is generated by a macro.

 Banyak dari tipe Shapeless mempunyai tipe anggot (`Repr`) dan alias tipe `.Aux`
 (bantuan, *auxiliary*) pada objek pendamping yang membuat tipe kedua muncul